 » Law Enforcement Program Home «

 Randy Mohawk – Academic Program Leader/POST Board Coordinator/Full-Time Faculty – Mohawk is currently a licensed Peace Officer.
-Mr. Mohawk has served four years in the U.S. Marines and 27 years in Law Enforcement before retiring in 2005.
-Mr. Mohawk has a Master degree in Public Safety Executive Leadership through St. Cloud State University, a Bachelor Degree in Criminal Justice through the Metropolitan State University and a AS degree in Law Enforcement through Alexandria Technical College.
-Mr. Mohawk currently is a Certified Defensive Tactics Instructor as well as a Certified Firearms Instructor/Range Master.
-Mr. Mohawk has been with RCTC since 1996.
+He has served four years in the U.S. Marines and 27 years in Law Enforcement before retiring in 2005.
+He has a Master degree in Public Safety Executive Leadership through St. Cloud State University, a Bachelor Degree in Criminal Justice through the Metropolitan State University and a AS degree in Law Enforcement through Alexandria Technical College.
+He currently is a Certified Defensive Tactics Instructor as well as a Certified Firearms Instructor/Range Master.
+He has been with RCTC since 1996.

 Mark Erickson - SKILLS Program Coordinator/Adjunct & SKILLS Instructor - Erickson is a licensed Peace Officer.
 Erickson retired as a Captain in 2013 from the Olmsted County Sheriff’s Office where he worked for over 29 years.
 He has a Bachelor Degree in Law Enforcement through Mankato State University.
 His experience within the Sheriff’s Office includes working in the Patrol Division for 15 years as Deputy and a Patrol Sergeant.
 He has also worked in the Investigations, Training, Civil/Warrants and Courtroom Security as a Sergeant and a Captain and was the Commander of the South East Minnesota Narcotics and Gang Task Force.
-His experience includes being a RCTC adjunct instructor for the last 15 years.
+His experience includes being a RCTC SKILS instructor since 1999 and an adjunct instructor since.
 His past work experience for the college includes Use of Force Instruction in Chemical Agent, PPCT Management Systems, Basic and Advanced Firearms training,High Risk Stops as well as Crime Scene Investigation.